 The Foundation is currently at work on the ongoing cataloguing of the Louise Bourgeois Archive, as well as overseeing the inventory and conservation of Louise Bourgeois's home.
-We have just completed renovations on our offices, and finished work on a small exhibition space, backyard sculpture garden and research center.
+We have recently completed renovations on our offices, and finished work on a small exhibition space, backyard sculpture garden and research center.

 Thank you for your interest.
 We are not hiring at this time, but will update this page if and when positions become available.